 Development and Validation of Technology for Time Critical Genomic Testing (DEVOTE) Programme

-What are we trying to do?
+What were we trying to do?

 Overall, the DEVOTE programme aims to make pharmacogenetic testing more accessible to patients to improve clinical outcomes.

-In this part of the programme, we are supporting an evaluation of a new genetic test that lets healthcare professionals know if patients who have suffered a stroke have a mutation on their CYP2C19 gene.
+In this part of the programme, we were supporting an evaluation of a new genetic test that lets healthcare professionals know if patients who have suffered a stroke have a mutation on their CYP2C19 gene.
 This mutation can reduce the effectiveness of a drug called clopidogrel, which is the standard treatment for stroke victims in hospitals.

-Why is this important?
+Why was this important?

 Around 29% of the general population and up to 60% of people in certain ethnic groups have a mutation in their CYP2C19 gene, meaning the effectiveness of clopidogrel is reduced.
 Clopidogrel is used to prevent platelets from clumping together and forming blood clots, so if the effects of clopidogrel are reduced, the chance of suffering another stroke doubles.